 Vajrasattva is believed by Mahayana Buddhists to be an embodiment of the “Trikaya”.
-The three bodies are the dharmakaya, sambhogakaya and the nirmanakaya.
+The three bodies are the Dharmakaya, sambhogakaya and the nirmanakaya.
 Vajrasattva represents sambhogakaya embodiment of Vajradhara Buddha which is described as a “subtle body of limitless form”.
 This manifestation is used by the Primordial Buddha to teach bodhisattva followers.

 Dorje Sempa Statue Features